Kano Assembly Passes Bill That Makes Hausa the Main Language for Teaching in Public Schools

-• The Kano State House of Assembly has passed a bill mandating Hausa as the main language of instruction in public schools
+• The Kano State House of Assembly has passed a bill mandating Hausa as the main language in public schools

-• Lawmakers say the move will improve learning outcomes and preserve cultural identity across the state
+• Lawmakers said the move would improve learning outcomes and preserve cultural identity across the state

-• The policy has sparked mixed reactions, with calls for flexible implementation and support for private school autonomy
+• The policy has sparked mixed reactions, with calls for flexibility and support for autonomy in private schools

 The Kano State House of Assembly has passed a new bill aimed at making Hausa the main language of instruction in primary and junior secondary schools across the state.